ku-sldg/ku-sldg.github.io/index.md

 ## Team
 -----

-Verified TPM is run by The Information and Telecommunication Technology Center at The University of Kansas.
+SLDG is a part of The Information and Telecommunication Technology Center at The University of Kansas.

 ### Faculty